spatie/typescript-transformer/README.md

 ## How does this work?

-First you configure the path where your PHP structures are stored, the package searches through this path and collects all the PHP classes with a `@typescript` annotation.
-For each class in this collection a tranformer is searched, this transformer will convert a PHP class to Typescript.
-It is possible to define your own transformers, more on that later.
-When each class is transformed to typescript, the package will write out the typescript files in a location configured by you.
+First you have to configure the package.
+In this configuration you define the path where your PHP is stored, the path where Typescript files will be written, the default file where Typescript structures will be written and the transformers required to convert PHP to Typescript.
+You can write your own transformers but more on that later...

+When running the package it will look in your PHP path for classes with a `@typescript` annotation, these classes will be given to a list of transformers.
+Each transformer in the list is checked if it can transform the PHP class to Typescript, when it can, the transformer will do it's job.
+In the end when all PHP classess are processed the typescript is written to the default file.

 ## Getting started

-First we need to configure the package:
+Let's take a look at the configuration:

 ```php
 use Spatie\TypescriptTransformer\Transformers\MyclabsEnumTransformer;